dtcenter/METplus/docs/use_cases/model_applications/tc_and_extra_tc/README.rst

 Tropical Cyclone and Extra Tropical Cyclone
 -------------------------------------------
-Any field that is associated with Tropical Cyclone and Extra-tropical Cyclones.
+Any field that is associated with Tropical Cyclone and Extra-tropical Cyclones